 Drucker taught America, in the late 1940’s and 1950’s, that Business Management did not take a special personality or gift, it could be trained and accomplished by using the right processes and tools.
 Likewise, he is stating here that Innovation and Entrepreneurship does not require a certain personality or gift, it can be trained and accomplished by following the right processes and using the right tools.

-A New Model Needed – Revealing 2X more Innovation Opportunity
+A New Model Needed – Revealing 3 more Innovation Horizons (Opportunities)

 I read Drucker’s book “Innovation and Entrepreneurship” back in 1986.
 It fired my interest in innovation, so as an engineer I began looking at things differently and tried to improve every system or product to which I was assigned.